-Next, select the "Composite" bot type (unfortunately, for any futures exchange only Simple bots are available) and trading pairs (BTC_ALL; USDT_ALL; PAX_ALL, etc.).
+Next, select the Multi-pair bot type (unfortunately, for any futures exchange only Single-pair bots are available) and trading pairs (BTC_ALL; USDT_ALL; PAX_ALL, etc.).
 Choose the currency you would like to accumulate, and then set the bot to use this currency for trading.
 It also affects which signals you need to subscribe to - it would be strange to only be subscribed to the signals for USDT when you are interested in accumulating more BTC.

 Good Luck 💰💰💰